 - Adirondack III - July 4th Fireworks Cruise - 3 to 3.5 hour cruise from Boston to watch Winthrop's fireworks - July 4

-Boston Harborfest dates back to 1981, and the 2023 celebration will be a gala summer event.
+Boston Harborfest dates back to 1981.
+As always, this year's celebration will be a gala summer event.

 Why does Boston have such a large Independence Day celebration?
 This is where the fight for American liberty began, and July 4th is a very special occasion here.